martin-martin/teachflow/README.md

 - ✏️ **Editable Results**: Review and modify AI-generated feedback before finalizing
 - 👥 **Multi-Student Management**: Track and grade multiple students
 - 📊 **Overview Dashboard**: Quick view of all saved grades and feedback
-- 🎨 **Multiple Interfaces**: Choose between a modern React web app or a Streamlit interface
+- 🎨 **Interface**: Currently uses a Streamlit interface, React interface was in the works but not finished by the deadline

 ## Project Structure